-A jazz vocalist spent her summer taking lessons and shadowing on of her vocal hero.
+A jazz vocalist spent her summer taking lessons and shadowing her vocal hero.
 She learned the value of mentorship, the importance of taking risks and the imperative of trusting yourself.

 By Guest Blogger Claire Dickson '19